Tree Surgeon and Arborist Safety Clothing: What to Wear and When to Wear It

 Chainsaw clothing is designed to slow the chain’s rate of cutting and clog the mechanism and not protect the wearer entirely.

-Arborists and tree surgeons opt either to wear just chainsaw protective utility pants or an entire suit of chainsaw protective fabric.
+Arborists and tree surgeons opt either to wear just chainsaw protective utility trousers or an entire suit of chainsaw protective fabric.
 The choice is up to the weather and the individual.

 A tree surgeon can either purchase utility trousers, and then use chainsaw protective chaps, or wear speciality trousers.
-Tree surgeons often wear belts and braces to help keep protective clothing in place.
+Tree surgeons often wear bib and brace overalls over chainsaw clothing to help keep protective clothing in place, but now specialist chainsaw proof overalls exist.

 Material may deteriorate over time if washed too often in hot water, so make sure you care for your trousers and chaps properly; however, other types of trousers need to be washed routinely to maintain protective properties like Avertic.
 All chainsaw trousers must comply with EU EN381-5.